jrturton/Seuss/0-For-Instructor/4-Challenge.markdown

 ### 3. Root cause

-Use logging breakpoints to work out what is going wrong.
+Use logging breakpoints and the view debugger to work out what is going wrong.
 Why does setting the property not always result in a border around the relevant view?

 **HINT**: _Tags are horrible and should never be used.
 You may wish to look at the documentation for_ `viewWithTag`